PiBrewing/craftbeerpi4-documentation/master/craftbeerpi-4-server/mqtt-connectivity.md

 ```
 cbpi/notification
 ```
+### Craftbeerpi can send Kettle and Femrenterupdates on a defined frequency

+Some devices (e.g. [MQTTDeviceV4](https://innuendopi.github.io/MQTTDevice4/)) may require more frequent updates on kettle or fermenter.
+Therefore, the server has the ability to push updates for kettle and fermenter with a defined frequency even if there are no changes in the payload.
+This frequency can be defined with on the cbpi [settings page](settings.md) with the parameter `MQTTUpdate`

 {% hint style="info" %}
 Some things had to be changed as the payload size was just too large for smaller devices / libraries.
 Therefore, each sensor, actor, kettle, fermenter,.... has one topic under a main topic for sensorupdates, actorupdates, kettleupdates,...